Ambrevar/procedural-texture-generator/README.md

 * Start from a random grayscale layer.

-* Build from this layer a first octave, which is a new layer with frequency f, i.e. reuse only the points on a grid where with f nodes in width.
+* Build from this layer a first octave, which is a new layer with frequency _f_, i.e. reuse only the points on a grid where with f nodes in width.
 The other pixels should be undefined.